The Personal Photography Project

 A Website to Showcase & Promote Photographers’ Personal Work

-I founded The Personal Photography Project with the goal of showcasing and promoting photographers’ personal work to photo editors and art producers.
-I feel honored to have shared over 100 projects by 43 talented photographers.
-It was a good run, and I’m proud of the work that we were able to share from our talented photographers.
+I founded The Personal Photography Project with the goal of showcasing and promoting photographers’ personal work to magazine photo editors and ad agency/brand art producers.
+I feel honored to have shared over 100 projects from 43 talented photographers.
+It was a good run, and I’m proud of the work that we curated.
 Thank you to everyone who visited the site and supported us.

 I still believe firmly that personal projects help photographers differentiate themselves from their competition / adds to their portfolio offerings / inspires clients to follow a different visual approach / etc.